loopingz/webda.io/docs/pages/Concepts/Stores.md

 # Store

-The store services allow you to store object in a NoSQL database it handles for you mapping between objects, have a security policy and check the object with JSON Schema
+The store services allow you to store object in a NoSQL database it handles for you mapping between objects.
+Objects are mapped to a model to allow security policy and schema verification.

 We have currently File, DynamoDB and MongoDB storage